Freelancing as a Developer in India: Honest Truth

 Hourly vs Project-Based Pricing

 Hourly pricing is straightforward and protects you when project scope is unclear.
 Most platforms use hourly billing.
-The downside: clients see hours as a cost to minimize, creating friction around time tracking and efficiency.
+Downside: clients see hours as a cost to minimize, creating friction around time tracking and efficiency.

 Project-based pricing aligns incentives better — the client knows the total cost upfront, and you benefit from working efficiently.
-The risk: if you underestimate the scope, you eat the extra hours.
+Risk: if you underestimate scope, you eat the extra hours.
+And you will underestimate scope.
+Everyone does, at least at first.

 My recommendation: use hourly pricing for ongoing relationships and maintenance work.
 Use project-based pricing for well-defined deliverables (a landing page, an API integration, a mobile app feature).